QuentinWittevrongel/mllighting/README.md

 Tool to create lights from a drawing.

-This project is a proof of concept and will not be maintain.
+This project is a proof of concept and will not be maintained.
 Feel free to get and improve the tool on your side.

 ## Dependencies